-Yes, the Canaries are Europe’s short-haul Hawaii.
+Yes, the Canaries are Europe’s medium-haul Hawaii.
 Volcanic terrain that, technically speaking, is African (yes, more children of old Mother Africa) but politically belongs to the Spanish side of Iberia.
 But the factors making them a great place to top up your tan are just as appealing from a study point of view.
 No more battling the rain on your way to lectures, for a start.

 There are two main universities on the Canary Islands.
 The Universidad de La Laguna is the oldest and is certainly a choice for the romantics with the cobbled streets of this Tenerife town resembling a miniaturized Cambridge.
 However, with a population of not much over 150,000, living there can feel a little claustrophobic.

 Perhaps you should consider the young pretender instead.
 In the blue and yellow corner (Gran Canaria’s flag colours), you’ll find the Universidad de Las Palmas de Gran Canaria; housed in Spain’s ninth biggest city with approximately 400,000 inhabitants.
 It has two bases: one in residential Arenales which is pretty close to the city centre as in downtown Triana; the other in leafy Tafira Baja, just around the corner from the island’s botanic garden.

 Canary Islands’ Universidad de Las Palmas de Gran Canaria